Elevation – how drones will change cities

 Architecture will change dramatically as the ground floor entrance is replaced by rooftop landing, parking and recharging zones and deliveries arrive via specially constructed portals on the sides of buildings, or rooftop platforms, built to accommodate drones.

 The 18-minute documentary was premiered at Public in New York on 20 May 2018.
 Further screenings are scheduled around the world over the coming months.
+See the full schedule of Elevation screenings here.

 Leading figures from the worlds of architecture and technology were interviewed exclusively for the movie.